 The following describes in brief how OPHRDC creates, and renews annually, the major data elements used to prepare Physicians in Ontario reports.

-Family Physicians and Family Physicians with special competency in Emergency Medicine are identified in certification data provided by the CFPC.
-And lastly, physicians shown to be billing OHIP in “general practice” are classified as Family Medicine/General Practice.
+- Physicians shown to be billing OHIP in “general practice” are classified as Family Medicine/General Practice.

 LOCATION OF PRIMARY PRACTICE

-Geographic location is derived from the CPSO and data obtained from the OPHRDC interviews.
-In some cases web searches are performed to establish practice locations of hard to find individual physicians.
-OPHRDC has found that postal codes of physician practices are often inaccurate as markers of physical location, particularly in rural areas.
-OPHRDC now maintains a database of physician practice locations based on actual street address and geographic coordinates based on the digital Ontario street network file.
+Practice location is derived from the CPSO, SMDB and the OPHRDC dynamic survey.
+Over its history OPHRDC has found that postal codes of physician practices may not be accurate markers of physical location, particularly in rural areas.
+OPHRDC created and maintains a database of physician practice locations based on actual street address collected as part of the dynamic survey and geographic coordinates based on the digital Ontario street network file.

 OPHRDC compares birth date data from several sources.
 Ages are then calculated in the following way: